Aegisub/aegisite/content/en/docs/latest/Options.md

   suggestions and they don't have any effect on the execution of the script.
   (i.e. a "Fatal" level message will not cause the script to terminate.)

-Thread priority
-: Priority given to the script execution thread.
-If you're on a single-core/single-CPU system having this on lower than normal will make other programs more responsive while long-running scripts are active.

 Autoreload on Export
 : Automatically reloads the specified sets of scripts when the [Exporting]({{< relref "Exporting" >}}) dialogue is opened.
 In that case you will have to enter the